unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 - You can install it following the official [guide](https://kubernetes.io/docs/tasks/tools/#kubectl).

-After a successful installation, you can verify that kubectl is correctly connected to our minikube cluster
+After a successful installation, you can verify that kubectl is correctly connected to your minikube cluster

 <br>
 <div class="custom">